Step 1 : Sign in to your tenant

 The License and subscription page appears, listing details for your tenancy.
 For more information, see License and subscription.

-Given below is an overview of the different elements of the Dashboard.
+Given below is an overview of the different elements in the Automate page.

-The dashboard provides you with access to everything you need to design and maintain custom workflows in one easy location.
+The Automate page provides you with access to everything you need to design and maintain custom workflows in one easy location.
 Design workflows, check on the progress of workflows, manage your users and much more.

 - Status (draft or published)